qmx/cargo-docserver/README.md

 ### sidenote

-I've tried really hard to find a simple embeddable rust static file server, if you happen to stumble into one, let me know!
+I've tried really hard to find a simple embeddable rust static file server, and found several, not necessarily fitting the bill here.
+The closest one was [static-server](https://github.com/DenisKolodin/static-server) but it loads everything in memory :(

+if you happen to stumble into one, let me know! happy to ditch my hacky http server :P